voldyman/elementary-web-chat/README.md

 This is supposed to be a web chat server for the elementary website.

-it is currently is not production ready, you have been warned.
+This code is not production ready.
+Use at your own risk.
+You have been warned.

 ###Author